 Understanding how your Account Finances work is a crucial part in making sure you secure enough content for a successful Campaign.
-Depending on the type of Opportunity you have created, your Campaign finances will work in different ways.
+Depending on the type of Project you have created, your Campaign finances will work in different ways.

 Open Bids vs Direct Offers

-In order to negotiate an offer price, you must have the funds in either the Campaign Balance (if you initially set one) or in your main balance.
-These funds will go on hold once you have negotiated a new offer price.
+In order to negotiate an Offer price, you must have the funds in either the Campaign Balance (if you initially set one) or in your main balance.
+These funds will go on hold once you have negotiated a new Offer price.